hyraxbio/ember-changeset-webforms/tests/dummy/app/templates/docs/built-in-fields.md

 ### Single checkbox markdown checkbox label

 You can also pass a markdown string to the `checkboxLabelMarkdown` prop.
-This will bne rendered as HTML inside a `label` element.
+This will be rendered as HTML inside a `label` element.

 <Demos::SingleCheckboxExampleTwo />